beaulebens/keyring/keyring/trunk/readme.txt

 = Now what? =

 Keyring just provides a framework for handling connections to external services.
 You need to download another plugin which makes use of Keyring to do anything useful (e.g. an importer or content-syncing plugin).

+= How does Keyring store tokens? =

+= How do I add to the list of services Keyring can connect to? =

 == Changelog ==